-Austar has successfully undertaken mining using the LTCC mining method for Stage 1 (LWA1 to LWA2), Stage 2 (LWA3 to LWA5a) and Stage 3 (LWA7 to LWA8) over the period of 2006 to 2015 (refer to Figure 1).
+Austar has successfully undertaken mining using the Longwall Top Coal Caving (LTCC) mining method for Stage 1 (LWA1 to LWA2), Stage 2 (LWA3 to LWA5a) and Stage 3 (LWA7 to LWA8) over the period of 2006 to 2015 and conventional longwall mining in the Bellbird South Area (LWB2 to LWB4) over the period of 2016 to 2018 (refer to Figure 1).

 Austar's experience during that period has indicated no reactive public safety management actions have been required at any time.
 This is due to the high depth of covers, with minimal observed surface impact.
-Consequently risks to public from secondary extraction in the Extraction Plan Area are also expected to be very low.
-This is supported by the subsidence assessment for Longwalls B1 - B3 (MSEC833, 2016).
+Consequently, risks to public from secondary extraction in the Extraction Plan Area are also expected to be very low.
+This is supported by the subsidence assessment for Longwalls B4 - B7 (MSEC903, 2017 & MSEC966, 2018).